neko-dev/material-theme-docs/docs/en/config_style.md

 ## scheme

 Material theme provides a variety of theme designs, also known as "Scheme".
-Material currently supports three schemes.
+Material currently supports two schemes.

-### Nexus (under development)

-This is the most standard Material Design style.

 ### Paradox (default)